 Capital Gains Tax guide -paying your CGT bill to HMRC

 When you make a Capital Gain, this is reported as part of your tax return.
 The Income Tax and CGT payment are due by 31 January, following the end of the tax year.

 As mentioned, when you dispose of residential property, the tax is payable within 30 or 60 days of the completion date.

 When you’re paying your CGT bill, you can do this via your internet banking.
 As another option, you can make payment via the HMRC website.
-This link takes you to the HMRC payment services page and shows how you can make a payment.
+The HMRC payment services page shows how you can make a payment.
 When paying via internet banking, you’ll need:

 - HMRC’s sort code and account number.